Saving and investing resources for newbies

 It’s been some time since I’ve shared some of my favourite free (and inexpensive) saving and investing resources, so if you’ve been looking for some of those, then this post is for you.
 Spending some time with these resources below now or in your near future could save you save you thousands of investing dollars later…

-The Value of Simple by John Robertson.
 The Value of Simple provides a nice overview of the various accounts most Canadian investors might be expected to own: a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP) and a Registered Education Savings Plan (RESP), and how to optimize the use of these accounts.
-For $10 The Value of Simple could save you thousands of dollars.

-Reader to My Own Advisor: I did a bunch of research and it seemed the best choice for having a starting amount of approximately $15k was to start with (TD) e-series index funds…it seems the recommendation to start investing with ETFs is at or over $25k due to costs of trading/re-balancing etc….what do you think?
+“I did a bunch of research and it seemed the best choice for having a starting amount of approximately $15k was to start with (TD) e-series index funds…it seems the recommendation to start investing with ETFs is at or over $25k due to costs of trading/re-balancing etc….what do you think?”

-What the heck should I invest in – part 2?
+What the heck should you invest in?

-Detailed independent advice?
+Want independent advice?

 Let’s face it – nobody wants to save any money.
 Let’s look at some examples.
 Your advisor makes money off you in several ways.
 By commission, on new issues of structured products; by fee-for-service or by front end or back end fees on products to name a few.
 I suggest you do your own due diligence when it comes to investing or let companies like 5i Research do the work for you.
 They have a partnership on my site because I believe in their conflict-free investment research.
 5i Research does not trade in any stocks it mentions.
 If a company is lousy, they tell you in their newsletter.
 If they tick off a CEO, they don’t care, they don’t pay 5i’s salary.
 They work for members.
-You can subscribe to 5i conflict-free research here.

 Want to stop sweating the financial stuff?
 Don’t overthink it